yulrizka/yulrizka.github.com/content/en/stubbing-time-dot-now-in-golang.md

 ```

+Advantages:

-This method allow you to have more control over how and when the time is generated.
+- This method allow you to have more control over how and when the time is generated.
   For example the time is generated inside the `CheckEndOfMonth` not at the _caller_
+- Allows the mock function to use closure inside the function

+Disadvantages:

+- Caller need to pass function

 ## Abstract the time generator as an interface
 ```go